martinlasek/martinlasek/README.md

 Most of the time that side project work is streamed on **Twitch**.
 Feel free to join a session of code and chill ✨

 ## My Apps
-Feel free to download them at no cost 🚀
+You can download them for free here 🚀

 | <img src="/images/betterworkout.png" width="100"/> | <img src="/images/mi-cuit.png" width="100"/> | <img src="/images/momoko.png" width="100"/> |
 | - | - | - |